shakhscode/TableauWorkBooks/README.md

-# Tableau Dashboards
+# Tableau Vizualizations- Tableau Workbooks
 ### Data visualization is fascinating for me.
 I can design interactive dashboards in three ways -
 - Using python libraries like bokeh, panel etc.
 - Using Tableau vizies.
 - Using Excel charts.
-### Here in this repository I shared some of the tableau visualization workbooks.
+### Here in this repository I pushed some of my tableau visualization workbooks.
-### You can also check my
+### You can also check
 - Pyhton visualization projects.
 - Excel dashboards.

 ## Problem Task 1
 Create a visualization report where management will be able to see employee performance to decide bonus amount based on regions and sales performance.
+- Detailed business statement and dataset can be found in the directory **ProblemTask1**.
+- To solve this businees problem first few calculated fields and then vizualizations were created.